jordanregis/TJRCV/README.md

 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.

+# About Me

+Highly motivated individual with strong work ethic and ability to work in a rapidly changing environment.
+Exceptional organizational and communication skills with experience in improving processes.

 # WORK HISTORY
 ## Scholar's Choice - Sales Associate
 #### 06/2019 - 06/2020